SDU-eScience/UCloud/app-orchestrator-service/README.md

 | `number_of_nodes.txt` | Single line containing the number of nodes allocated.     |
 | `job_id.txt`          | Single line containing the id of this job.                |

-## Mounting Files from SDUCloud
+## Mounting Files from UCloud

-A user can chose to mount files directly from SDUCloud.
-A mount is a simple tuple containing the SDUCloud path and container path.
-The files from the SDUCloud directory will be visible inside of the container.
+A user can chose to mount files directly from UCloud.
+A mount is a simple tuple containing the UCloud path and container path.
+The files from the UCloud directory will be visible inside of the container.
 A user can request that the directory be mounted as read only.

-Changes to the mounted directory is not visible from SDUCloud immediately.
+Changes to the mounted directory is not visible from UCloud immediately.
 This is because the job is working on a 'view' of the file system rather than the actual file system.
 The backend implementation is required to semantically work like a copy-on-write filesystem (but can be implemented differently).
-As a result the changes are pushed to SDUCloud at the end of the job.
+As a result the changes are pushed to UCloud at the end of the job.
 This is required to account due to the container environment.
 The container environment allows the container to run as any UID, this includes root.
-The files are sanitized before being moved into the SDUCloud system.
+The files are sanitized before being moved into the UCloud system.
 The sanitization step normalizes ACLs, file owners, and file permissions.
 This also triggers any relevant [storage events](../storage-service).